aditmer/NightscoutHybridMobile/README.md

 1. Your full Nightscout website displayed inside the app
 2. The ability to prevent the screen from locking so you can enjoy alarms throughout the night :)
 3. Volume control in case you enjoy alarms throughout the day.
-4. NEW: Push notifications for Alerts, Announcements, and Info events (customizable)
+4. NEW: Push notifications for Alerts, Announcements, and Info events (customizable per device) so you can get alarms when the app is not running.
+This is an alternative (FREE!) to Pushover, and works very similarly.
 5. NEW: Support for iOS and Android
 6. NEW: A flashlight so you can sneak into your child's room in the middle of the night for blood sugar checks and treatments.